sambaker/awe-core/README.markdown

     Awe.addAnimationCallback(callback, [intervalMs])
       - uses requestAnimationFrame (or setInterval if the interval parameter is supplied) to call the supplied callback continuously until the callback returns true to signal its completion.
-The callback receives two parameters: the time elapsed since it was last called and the total time elapsed (both in seconds).
-Example use:
+The callback receives two parameters: the time elapsed since it was last called and the total time elapsed (both in millseconds).
+Example use is:

         Awe.addAnimationCallback(function(delta, elapsed) {
           console.log("Delta",delta,"Elapsed",elapsed);